PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 ### Insulating Evolution against Small Probabilities (pages 321-326) ##

 Dembski and Ewert describe the success and wide acceptance of their design inference in evolutionary biology.
 They then say "And now back to the real world".
 The success and acceptance, they accept, has not happened in reality.
 This is because evolutionary biologists have been resistant to accepting that evolution of biological systems involves probabilities that small.
-They have done so by invoking mechanisms of cumulative selection.
+The evolutionary biologists have done so by invoking mechanisms of cumulative selection.
 As an example Dembski and Ewert describe Richard Dawkins's teaching example of a simple form of simulated natural selection starting with a random 28-letter sequence of letters and spaces, and reaching the target phrase "METHINKS IT IS LIKE A WEASEL" in hundreds or thousands of steps, instead of the 10<sup>40</sup> steps it would take if one simply drew new 28-letter sequences at random.

 ### Variations on the WEASEL (pages 326-330) ###